Skip to main content

 Gastrointestinal SPOREs

-SPOREs in Gastrointestinal (GI) cancers focus on translational research in the gastrointestinal system and include cancers of the colon, rectum, stomach, esophagus, small intestine, liver, gallbladder and other digestive organs.
+The Specialized Programs of Research Excellence (SPOREs) in Gastrointestinal (GI) cancers focus on translational research in the gastrointestinal system and include cancers of the colon, rectum, stomach, esophagus, small intestine, liver, gallbladder, and other digestive organs.
 Over 362,200 newly diagnosed cases of cancer in the digestive system and 174,520 deaths are expected in the United States in the year 2025, the American Cancer Society estimates.
-Colorectal and colon cancers are particularly prevalent and represented 8.7% of all new cancer cases in the U.S. in 2024, while being responsible for 53,010 deaths.
+Colorectal and colon cancers are particularly prevalent and represented 8.7% of all new cancer cases in the U.S. in 2024, while these cancers were responsible for 53,010 deaths.
 Currently, GI SPOREs focus on cancers of the colon, rectum, esophagus, stomach, liver, and pancreas, which account for the majority of new diagnoses.

 MDACC Gastrointestinal Cancer SPORE